LibraryCodeLab/BootstrapImageCarousel/README.md

 <script src="https://stackpath.bootstrapcdn.com/bootstrap/4.1.3/js/bootstrap.min.js" integrity="sha384-ChfqqxuZUCnJSK3+MXmPNIyE6ZbWh2IMqE241rYiqJxyMiZ6OW/JmZQ5stwEULTy" crossorigin="anonymous"></script> </blockquote>

 4. Save your <a href="https://github.com/LibraryCodeLab/BootstrapWebsite/blob/master/index.html">index.html</a> doc and refresh it in the browser.
 Notice what has changed, just be inserting the Bootstrap code.
-Insert the same code in your govt.html file and your neighborhoods.html file.
+Insert the same code in your <a href="https://github.com/LibraryCodeLab/BootstrapWebsite/blob/master/govt.html">govt.html</a> file and your neighborhoods.html file.

 *Before you get started, review <a href="https://www.w3schools.com/cssref/sel_class.asp">CSS Classes</a>, and <a href="https://www.w3schools.com/tags/tag_div.asp">HTML divs</a>, as these tools will help you connect your Bootstrap formatting.